Chiro/Physio WHICH should you choose?

 Unfortunately there are good and bad chiropractors and physios, just like every other profession.
 While different practitioners use different approaches, good practitioners generally will get good results if they do what they do well.
 The challenge is finding the right one for you.

 If you see a physio or chiro who says anything like: “Don’t go to anyone but me, only I can help you” or “you have a bulging disc don’t see anyone but me” they are probably more interested in building their practice than what will be best for you.
-One of the traits of great chiropractors and physiotherapists is that are honest with you as to whether they can help you and what your alternative options are if they cannot help
+One of the traits of great chiropractors and physiotherapists is that are honest with you as to whether they can help you and what your other options of treatment are.

 If you found this blog useful please let us know in the comments below.
-We love hearing from you and appreciate any constructive criticisms or advice you can give us.
+We love hearing from you and appreciate any constructive criticisms or advice you can give us about this topic.

 Copyright Ansell Chiropractic ©2017